Entrepreneur in Residence Apprenticeship Program

 - Access to the ExF office and prototyping facilities

-- Biweekly seminars will expose participants to industry opportunities and chances for professional growth
+- Weekly seminars will expose participants to industry opportunities and chances for professional growth

 - Pitch presentation training and practice

 - Exclusive access to previously vetted Department of Energy and NASA technologies ready for commercialization